sneakertack/nvar/README.md

 GREETING='What'\''s your name?'
 ```

-**The in-depth version:** The following shell-isms are supported.
-That means there's a very high chance that you can use `nvar` to read your existing Bash-`source`d envfile, and vice versa.
+**The in-depth version:** The following shell-isms are supported, so its very likely that you can use `nvar` to read your existing Bash-`source`d envfile, and vice versa.

 ```sh
 FOO=bar